|

 Purpose:

-Understand that work is mecchanical energy transfer and that
+Understand that work is mechanical energy transfer and that

 typically when work is done it either increases or decreases kinetic